LutherJolliff/maven-demo-app/README.md

         mvn clean verify sonar:sonar

 ## Description

-This project consists of 3 modules. [`module1`](module1/pom.xml) and [`module2`](module2/pom.xml) contain "business logic" and related unit tests.
-The [`tests`](tests/pom.xml) module contains integration tests which test functionality using both modules.
-The `tests` module is also the one which creates the aggregate coverage report imported into SonarQube.

 To generate the report we configure the JaCoCo plugin to attach its agent to the JVM which is executing the tests in the top level [pom](pom.xml).
 This configuration is done in the `<pluginManagment>` section, so it will be applied on every submodule.